 Leadership Across the Enterprise

 Centene is proud of our employees who have defended our nation, as well as their family members.
 Each day, these skilled employees provide our workforce with leadership capabilities, a strong work ethic, and dedication to Centene’s mission.
 Their valued contributions can be found across the enterprise, including at the highest levels of leadership.
-Retired U.S. Air Force General Lori J. Robinson serves on Centene's Board of Directors and is a member of its Nominating and Governance Committee and Environmental and Social Responsibility Committee.
+Retired U.S. Air Force General Lori J. Robinson serves on Centene's Board of Directors and is a member of its Governance Committee.

 Recognition & Partners

-U.S. Veterans Magazine included Centene on its lists of Top Veteran-Friendly Companies and Top Supplier Diversity Programs for 2021.
+U.S. Veterans Magazine included Centene on its lists of Top Veteran-Friendly Companies and Top Supplier Diversity Programs for Veterans for 2022.
 Each year, the magazine evaluates Fortune 1000 companies to identify employment, business, and supplier opportunities for the military community.
 Companies are selected based on initiatives and resources they have in place to attract and retain veterans, transitioning service members, and their families.